John Rudge: Early and personal life

 John Robert Rudge was born in Wolverhampton on 21 October 1944 to Marie and Frank Harold Rudge (known as Jack).
 Marie ran a fruit and vegetable stall at Wolverhampton Market, whilst Jack was a capstan operator at a factory works.
 Rudge attended St Joseph's secondary modern school and supported Wolverhampton Wanderers (Wolves).
 His elder sister, Pat, dated and later married Peter Clark, who was Eddie Clamp's understudy at Wolves.
 In April 1967, Rudge married Dellice, whom he had met whilst he was serving his apprenticeship.
 They had two daughters, Lisa and Deb.
-Rudge released his autobiography, To Cap It All, in 2023, with all profits from the book going to the Port Vale Supporters' Club's fundraising efforts for a £100,000 statue in his honour.
+Lisa died in 2026.
+Rudge released his autobiography, To Cap It All, in 2023, written alongside Potteries football journalist Simon Lowe, with all profits from the book going to the Port Vale Supporters' Club's fundraising efforts for a £100,000 statue in his honour.

 Playing career

 Huddersfield Town

 Rudge represented Wolverhampton Schoolboys but was declined an apprenticeship at Wolves in 1959.
-He instead was offered a £7-a-week apprenticeship at Huddersfield Town, having been scouted by Lawrie Kelly, and placed in the boarding house room Denis Law had stayed in until the Scotsman had been sold on to Manchester City.
+He instead was offered a £7-a-week apprenticeship at Huddersfield Town, having been scouted by Lawrie Kelly, and placed in the boarding house room Denis Law had stayed in until the Scotsman had been sold to Manchester City.
 Rudge was a right-footed forward who had pace and good heading ability, though was prone to injury.
 He turned professional at Huddersfield in November 1961.
 He made his Second Division debut under manager Eddie Boot in the 1962–63 campaign.
 He made his debut alongside Allan Gilliver in a 4–1 victory over Swansea Town on 6 May 1963.
 However, Rudge had great difficulty establishing himself in the first team due to the prominent strike partnership of Les Massie and Len White.
 He did not feature in the 1963–64 season, appeared just twice in 1964–65, and did not get a game in 1965–66.
 He played two games at the start of the 1966–67 season before manager Tom Johnston allowed him a £4,000 move to Second Division rivals Carlisle United in December 1966, promoting youth team player Frank Worthington in his stead.